DenJames/upgrade-php/README.md

 # RestfulApi
-this is a resfulapi server build on php5.4 and above but tested on php7.2 all echo out of run is into display in the output buffer
+this is a resfulapi server build on php5.4 and above but tested on php7.2 all echo out of run into display in the output buffer is ignored

 solutionprovided by this router engine
   1. it allow nesting